Skip to Content

 Since 2004 I have been working in the field of Physics Education Research, which is a form of discipline-based scholarship of teaching and learning.
 I am interested in how students best learn physics, particularly in first-year university courses.

-From 1992 to 2000, I was active in Astronomy research.
+I also have an interest in Astronomy and Astrophysics research.
 Some examples are:

 • In 1996-1997 I designed, built and commissioned the first spectograph used at the Hobby Eberly Telescope at McDonald Observatory in Texas, the Upgraded Fiber Optic Echelle spectrograph (UFOE).